shmalebx9/2020UABCANs/Criminal/CAN.md

 ## Confession Rules

 **At a glance:** Statements made outside court cannot be introduced as evidence of the truth of their contents (Hearsay).
 There are however, exceptions for confessions made outside the court to a third person or overheard by a third person (*Common law confession rule*).
-If the confession is made to an agent of the state (police officer) then the crown must prove the following before the confession is admissible)
+If the confession is made to an agent of the state (police officer) then the crown must prove the following before the confession is admissible:

 + The confession was voluntary (not given in exchange for reward or to avoid punishment)
 + The confession was the product of an "operating mind"